Dear Mother Who is Struggling,

 It won’t always be this way.
 It won’t always be so hard.
 Days will get easier.
 There will be more moments to be still, to breathe, more moments to laugh again.
 There will be more moments where you can reach inside and find the misplaced pieces of the woman you used to be, and the days will begin to feel less lonely as you journey back to your own heart.

 I know you think the way you struggle makes you a failure.
 That because of this, you fall short and aren’t enough.
 Don’t believe these lies.
 Be gentle on your heart, for every day you face the hardest job, alone, and you make it through.
 No matter how hard, you don’t give up.
 You show up, and continue to do the best with what you have.
 And some days that may not seem like enough.

 And that will always be more than enough.

 I know this is hard.
 But for now, this is all you need to know.

 This too shall pass.

-And when you close your eyes tonight, write those words on the back of your eyelids, and let them fall away toward your heart and kiss it with the hope that will get you through your tomorrows.
+And when you close your eyes tonight, write those words on the back of your eyelids, and watch as they fall away beneath your skin and seep into your bloodstream where they will reach your heart and kiss it with the hope that will get you through your tomorrows.

 You may not feel it today, but I promise you, my love – you’ve got this.